Prabir Das: India U23

 On 29 March 2015, Das has made his debut for India U23 against Syria in AFC U23 Championship Qualifier.

 Personal life

+Apart from his football career, Das also has his official YouTube channel, named Prabir Das Lifestyle, which is having over 161 thousand subscribers and 11 million views.

 In December 2019, he extended financial support for a young East Bengal fan's treatment.

 He has been in relationship with Indian Bengali actress Geetashree Roy.